youssinko/MERN-new-project/README.md

 created cartScreen.js that contains items, thumbnail , plus sign , minus sign and navigate back to shopping if no items in cart.

 in productScreen.js product.js and app.js add functions that allow to add quantity of an items in shopping cart

+created subtotal by multiplying added price with added quantity (items) and created checkout button